 The interminably long winter seems to be receding.
 The sun is out and the morale is on the rise.
 Oh so we hope.
 At least, there is no shortage of good news.
 At the backdrop of the Dutch government’s … Continue reading →

 The retail landscape in The Hague is a charming store richer.
 Sjaak Hullekes menswear is now officially open in Denneweg.
-What started as a temporary outlet for the Residence de la Modelast December is now a full-fledged boutique … Continue reading →
+What started as a temporary outlet for the Residence de la Mode last December is now a full-fledged boutique … Continue reading →

-‘There is too much of Dutch fashion shown everywhere, but, alas, very little sold,’ says Laura van Erkelens, founder of Fashion NL, an independent online and offline platform for promoting Dutch fashion.
+‘There’s too much of Dutch fashion shown everywhere, but, alas, very little sold’ says Laura van Erkelens, founder of Fashion NL, an independent online and offline platform for promoting Dutch fashion.